Monday, August 31, 2009

 Star Wars Saga Edition

 In this event, we were imperials, on board the Executor, during the Hoth invasion.
 Needless to say, Lord Vader did NOT want to be disturbed.
 Good GM rose to the occasion, as we investigated a murder on board, assisted by a team of storm troopers who were chronically late every time we needed them to go somewhere.
-The other players at the table were fantastic, and made for a memorable event.
+The other players at the table were fantastic, especially my friend's spouse, who I'd never gamed with made for a memorable event.
+We all dove deep into the roles and maybe took a different approach that the GM expected, or maybe even wanted, and took the Storm Trooper "ineptitude" angle to new heights.
+As I said before the GM was fantastic and not only adapted to the direction we went, but seemed to even embrace it whole heartedly and has just as much fun as we did.
+Gaming with friends is awesome.

 Grade: B+